tjoo512/tjoo512.github.io/index.md

 layout: about
 ---

+My research focuses on robust and efficient machine learning that can operate autonomously in complex and unpredictable environments.
+With expertise in statistics, optimization, and human-machine interaction, I explore how machine learning models can generalize to new tasks, adapt to unseen environments, and quantify uncertainty for reliable decision-making.
+My long-term goal is to create AI systems with human-level adaptability that efficiently tackle evolving challenges and collaborate effectively with people at scale.

-I am a PhD student in the Department of Industrial Engineering & Management Sciences at Northwestern University.
-I am primarily interested in robust and reliable machine learning.
+I am a PhD student in the Department of Industrial Engineering & Management Sciences at Northwestern University, where I am fortunate to work with [Diego Klabjan](https://dynresmanagement.com/index.html).
+Prior to this, I was a senior deep learning researcher at [ESTsoft](https://estsoft.ai/en/).

 Email: tjoo at u dot northwestern dot edu \